xFutte/svelte-tailwind-fivem/README.md

 # Svelte + TailwindCSS + FiveM

 This template for developing FiveM resources should get you easily started with developing delightful FiveM resources.
+The dependencies of the template will always be up-to-date to ensure top-notch security.
-It can both work as a template for open-source projects and paid projects.
+It can work as a template for open-source projects and paid projects.
 The `fxmanifest.lua` file contains the needed properties for both use cases.

 ## Configuration file